 Elm zigzag sawfly

 The elm zigzag sawfly (Aproceros leucopoda), named for the distinctive feeding pattern of its newly emerged larvae, was recently found in Canada.
 It was discovered in Sainte-Martine Quebec in July 2020 by a nature photographer, who published a photo of an elm leaf with a distinctive feeding pattern on iNaturalist.
 From there, it was quickly identified, and the CFIA confirmed its presence in Quebec.
+Since 2020, the sawfly has been found in numerous locations extending from Quebec City to just east of Toronto.

 Females start laying eggs immediately after emerging and lay up to 50 eggs singly into the leaf margin.
 Larvae hatch 4-8 days later, their early feeding creating the distinctive zigzag feeding pattern (see photo in sidebar).
 As larvae mature, they feed more heavily, consuming the entire leaf except for the mid-rib.
-Larvae develope over 15-18 days, then pupate on the underside of the leaf, twig or shoot.
+Larvae develop over 15-18 days, then pupate on the underside of the leaf, twig or shoot.
 They emerge as adults 4-7 days later.

-The elm zigzag sawfly reproduces parthenogenically (i.e. without mating) and, to date, only females have been found.
+The elm zigzag sawfly reproduces parthenogenically (i.e., without mating) and, to date, only females have been found.
 Because they do not need to mate to reproduce and because their short lifecycle allows for multiple generations per year, populations can build up rapidly.

 Trees at risk